saktheeswaranswan/piano-for-all-computer-vision-help-for-dummies-to-play-piano/README.md

 # piano-for-all-computer-vision-help-for-dummies-to-play-piano
-before you start listen to this music eventough it trgedy it has soul and enregy because gods  made it
+before you start listen to this music eventough it tragedy it has soul and enregy because gods made it

 https://www.youtube.com/watch?v=U2l4uP81Rg4